smiled0g/onebyone/README.md

-#onebyone
+#One by One
-###A Jquery plugin for displaying from text one-by-one character.
+###A Jquery plugin for displaying text one-by-one character.

 ```javascript
 /* Basic example */